Russian glide bomb attack in eastern Ukraine kills at least 24 people collecting their pensions

 ‘Whole village is on fire’

-Pavlo Diachenko, head of communications for the Donetsk regional police, said he arrived at the scene shortly after the strike.
+Pavlo Diachenko, head of communications for the Donetsk regional police, said he arrived at the scene in Yarova shortly after the strike.

 “The picture was horrific — the whole village is on fire,” he told AP.
 “Private houses were burning, and people tried to put out the flames with their own hands.
 There were many drones overhead.”